 - A personal history of breast cancer at age 46-50 and a close family member (parent, sibling, child, grandparent, grandchild, uncle, aunt, nephew, niece or first cousin) diagnosed with breast cancer at any age

-- A personal history of breast cancer at any age and a close family member diagnosed with breast cancer at age 50 or younger
+- A personal history of breast cancer at age 51 or older and a close family member diagnosed with breast cancer at age 50 or younger

-- A personal history of breast cancer at any age and 2 or more close family members diagnosed with breast cancer at any age
+- A personal history of breast cancer at age 51 or older and 2 or more close family members diagnosed with breast cancer or prostate cancer at any age

-- A family member (parent, sibling, child, grandparent, grandchild, uncle, aunt, nephew or niece) diagnosed with breast cancer at age 45 or younger
+- A close family member diagnosed with breast cancer at age 45 or younger

-- A personal or family history of ovarian cancer, pancreatic cancer, aggressive prostate cancer or metastatic prostate cancer
+- A close family member diagnosed with ovarian cancer, pancreatic cancer or metastatic prostate cancer at any age

 - A personal or family history of male breast cancer

-In most cases, testing is first done on the person with breast, ovarian, pancreatic or aggressive prostate cancer.
+In most cases, testing for BRCA1/2 inherited gene mutations is first done on the person with breast, ovarian, pancreatic or prostate cancer.

-- If no mutation is found, the cancer was not due to a BRCA1/2 mutation.
+- If no mutation is found, the cancer was not due to a BRCA1/2 gene mutation.

-- If a BRCA1/2 mutation is found, other family members can be tested for the specific mutation.
+- If a BRCA1/2 gene mutation is found, other family members (women and men) can be tested for the specific mutation.

-For example, if your mother has a BRCA1 gene mutation, there’s a 50 percent chance you will also have a BRCA1 gene mutation (you get half of your genes from your mother and half from your father).
+For example, if your mother has a BRCA1 gene mutation, there’s a 50 percent chance you’ll also have a BRCA1 gene mutation (you get half of your genes from your mother and half from your father).

 A health care provider or genetic counselor can help you decide whether genetic testing is right for you and your family.

-Testing for a BRCA1/2 mutation only requires a blood or saliva sample, but the risks and benefits should be considered before testing.
+Testing for a BRCA1/2 inherited gene mutation only requires a blood or saliva sample, but there are risks and benefits to consider before testing.
 There can be physical, emotional and financial impacts of knowing your genetic status.